kitschpatrol/MathReduce/README.md

 #####Overview

-MathReduce is a system-wide Mac OS service that will calculate simple mathematical expressions a chunk of selected text from anywhere in the system.
+MathReduce is a system-wide Mac OS service that will calculate simple mathematical expressions in chunk of selected anywhere in the system.

 Just highlight some text and press <kbd>⌘ Command</kbd>-<kbd>⇧ Shift</kbd>-<kbd>M</kbd> to see bits of math replaced with their values.